welteki/docs.actuated.dev/docs/faq.md

 * Administrative access to add/remove GitHub Actions Runners to individual repositories
 * Events via webhook for Workflow Runs and Workflow Jobs

+Did you know?
+The actuated service does not need any access to your code or private or public repositories.

 ## Can GitHub's self-hosted runner be used on public repos?

 The GitHub team recommends only running their self-hosted runners on private repositories.